-I would recommend using a program like Trello or Evernote to take notes about a customer.
+I would recommend using a program like Trello or my favorite, Evernote to take notes about a customer.
 With these programs you can make a detailed note on your customer’s name, contact info, products interested in, and when to follow up.

 I like both of these programs because they can span across multiple devices.
 You can take notes on a tablet, phone, or PC and have the notes accessible on any device.